 \label{evaluation}

-To evaluate the usefulness of the proposed protocol, we compared it with the LSGO protocol in three evaluation items: packet delivery ratio (PDR), end-to-end delay, and overhead.
+To evaluate the usefulness of the proposed protocol, we compared it with the LSGO protocol for three evaluation items: packet delivery ratio (PDR), end-to-end delay, and overhead.

 The simulation scenario and settings were the same as in Section \ref{shadowing_evaluation}.